ShuvroWritesCode/SOP-RAG-app/README.md

 ## Overview

-SOP RAG App lets teams upload documents (PDF, DOCX, TXT, CSV) and immediately query them through a conversational AI interface.
-Documents are chunked, embedded via OpenRouter, and stored as vectors in PostgreSQL using the `pgvector` extension.
-At query time the system retrieves the most semantically relevant chunks and feeds them as context to an LLM — grounding every answer in your actual documents.
+SOP RAG App (branded in UI as **Private RAG**) lets teams upload documents (PDF, DOCX, TXT, CSV) and query them through a conversational AI interface.
+Documents are chunked, embedded via OpenRouter, and stored as vectors in PostgreSQL using `pgvector`.
+At query time, the system retrieves the most semantically relevant chunks and feeds them as context to an LLM — grounding answers in your own documents.

 **Key capabilities**